Aaryan04/Multimodal-AI-RAG-with-LlamaIndex-NVIDIA-NIM-and-Milvus/README.md

 - **Export Results**: Save conversations for later reference

 ## 📱 Application Interface
+Here are the screenshots of the streamlit app
 ![Alt text](app_ss_1.png)
 ![Alt text](app_ss_2.png)

 *The intuitive Streamlit interface allows users to easily upload documents, process them, and interact with their content through natural language queries.*